mpv-player/mpv/DOCS/man/options.rst

     runtime (i.e. if the device is rotated), via the surfaceChanged callback.

     Android with ``--gpu-context=android`` only.

-``--swapchain-depth=<N>``
-    Allow up to N in-flight frames.
-This essentially controls the frame latency.
-Increasing the swapchain depth can improve pipelining and prevent missed vsyncs, but increases visible latency.
-This option only mandates an upper limit, the implementation can use a lower latency than requested internally.
-A setting of 1 means that the VO will wait for every frame to become visible before starting to render the next frame.
-(Default: 3)

 ``--gpu-sw``
     Continue even if a software renderer is detected.